openvinotoolkit/openvino/docs/install_guides/installing-openvino-yum.md

       yum list installed 'openvino*'

-.. _intall additional components:
+.. _intall additional components yum:

 @endsphinxdirective

 ### Step 3 (Optional): Install Additional Components

+@sphinxdirective

 OpenVINO Development Tools is a set of utilities for working with OpenVINO and OpenVINO models.
 It provides tools like Model Optimizer, Benchmark Tool, Post-Training Optimization Tool, and Open Model Zoo Downloader.
-If you install OpenVINO Runtime using YUM, OpenVINO Development Tools must be installed separately.
+If you installed OpenVINO Runtime using YUM, OpenVINO Development Tools must be installed separately.

-See the **For C++ Developers** section on the [Install OpenVINO Development Tools](installing-model-dev-tools.md) page for instructions.
+See **For C++ Developers** section on the :doc:`Install OpenVINO Development Tools <openvino_docs_install_guides_install_dev_tools>` page for instructions.

+@endsphinxdirective

 ### Step 4 (Optional): Configure Inference on Non-CPU Devices